taw00/dashcore-rpm/documentation/howto.dashcore-node-setup.systemd.md

 ## Appendix - Advanced Topics

-### Email me when `dashd` starts or stops
+### Email yourself when `dashd` starts or stops

-SystemD makes it easy for your system to be configured to send you emails if your masternode is rebooted, or systemd restarts dashd because it crashed, etc.
+SystemD makes it easy for your system to be configured to send you emails if your dash node is rebooted, or systemd restarts dashd because it crashed, etc.

 What takes a bit of doing is setting up your server to send emails in the first place.
 That can be a bit tricky, but it is not rocket science.
 I wrote a whole